numoonchld/numoonchld.github.io/_posts/2019-07-05-networking-notes-1-relational-dbs.md

     - matched on the common columns `animals.species` and `diet.species`
     - and filtered by `food = 'fish'`

+#### sub-queries

+- queries may be embedded in queries to operate on the table resulting from a query
+    - the sub-queries must always be named
+    - even if they are not referred to later

+- multiple queries can be embedded in one query statement using the sub-querying mechanism, eg:
+    ```
+    select name, weight
+        from players,
+            (select avg(weight) as av
+                from players) as subqures
+        where weight < av;
+    ```

+#### sql views

+- a view stores the output of a query
+    - similar to making a function in regular programming
+    ```
+    create view topFive as
+    select species, count(*) as num
+      from animals
+      group by species
+      order by num desc
+      limit 5;
+    ```

 <hr>

 # creating DBs